vatpac-technology/sops/docs/2607-update/MNN.md

 The MOAs directly adjoin the WLM TCU, and when WAL is online aircraft will be transferred directly to/from the restricted areas.
 When [WAL is offline](#reclassifications), aircraft will contact MNN for transit through the surrounding civilian airspace.

 #### Amberley SUA
-There are three SUA associated with military operations at [Amberley](../../terminal/amberleyoakey) which clip ARL airspace: the R639D restricted area, located northeast of MOR VOR partially in the MDE subsector, and the M661A and M670A-B MOAs, which clips MNN airspace offshore east of YCFS.
+There are three SUA associated with military operations at [Amberley](../../terminal/amberleyoakey) which clip MNN airspace: the R639D restricted area, located northeast of MOR VOR partially in the MDE subsector, and the M661A and M670A-B MOAs, which clips MNN airspace offshore east of YCFS.

 AMA (or INL(DOS, INL, SDY) on their behalf) will coordinate the activation these SUA **prior** to any activity.